David Cameron Christianity claim backed by religious groups

 Christina Rees, a member of the General Synod, the highest governing body of the Church of England, said she was glad Mr Cameron had the "confidence" to talk about his faith.

-The UK had "historically and culturally" been a Christian country for "many hundreds of years", she added.'Not religious'
+The UK had "historically and culturally" been a Christian country for "many hundreds of years", she added.

 Human rights campaigner Peter Tatchell told BBC Radio 4's Today programme it was "not factually accurate" to call Britain a Christian country.